Graphically Printed Material

 The Last Match

 A while back the editor of that great anthology Kush! (the lastest issue is just brilliant, I highly recommend you check it out: www.komikss.lv) David Schilter asked me to take part in a exhibition he's curating, called The Last Match.
 The show is full of tiny drawings and paintings all made on especially provided bits of uniformly shaped card, and responding to the exhibitions title.
+Here's my contribution, a painting of a missing match for a button I've lost.

-travel to the Netherlands, Germany and Georgia.
+The show is soon to travel to travel to the Netherlands, Germany and Georgia.
 You can keep track of it's progress here:

 thelastmatch.wordpress.com